-I felt excited about foreign travel opportunities and flexible working approach in IT companies.
+I felt excited about foreign travel opportunities and flexible working approaches in IT companies.
 After doing my research, I decided to go for an SAP Consultant position in the IT sector MNC.

 I managed to improve my status on my weakness list like stammering, English communication, corporate culture, etc. The key approach followed to get an understanding of new things around me.

-Over Past years, I have gained a lot of new accounting and finance knowledge like Accounting practices of very large organizations, GAAP ( IFRS, Europen and US GAAPs).
+Over the past years, I have gained a lot of new accounting and finance knowledge like Accounting practices of very large organizations, GAAP ( IFRS, Europen and US GAAPs).
 I played various roles in the IT industry as a business analyst, Subject matter expert, FIN Consultant, and Finance Transformation Consultant.

-“What are the opportunities as a SAP Consultant ?”
+“What are the opportunities as an SAP Consultant ?”

 You get an opportunity to understand the complete business process of various industries